Your Personal AI Doctor

 Many people wonder how to remove a lipoma themselves to avoid surgery.

-Let’s dive into the facts.
+Let’s break down the facts.

 A lipoma is a benign (non-cancerous) tumor made up of fat cells.
 It grows slowly beneath the skin and is usually: